The Other Side of Life (song): Reception

 Midder critic Will Fenton rated "The Other Side of Life" as the Moody Blues' 5th greatest song, saying that "With its hauntingly beautiful melody and lyrics, the song speaks to the delicate balance between life and death."
-Allmusic critic Bruce Eder found it to be "more lugubrious than lyrical".
+AllMusic critic Bruce Eder found it to be "more lugubrious than lyrical".

 Music video

-A music video was produced for "The Other Side of Life".
+A music video was produced for "The Other Side of Life", which received power rotation on MTV.